 (Re)Defining Blackness: Race, Ethnicity and the Children of African Immigrants

-Two articles, based on my dissertation, have been published:
+Two articles based on this project have been published:

 Sall, Dialika.
 2019.
 “Selective Acculturation among Low-Income Second-Generation West Africans.”
 Journal of Ethnic and Migration Studies.

 Sall, Dialika.
 2019.
 “Convergent Identities; Divergent Meanings: The Racial and Ethnic Identities of Second-Generation West African Youth.”
 African and Black Diaspora: An International Journal 12(2).